How it works, in plain language

 How is this different from just googling it?

 Googling tells you about scams in general.
 We tell you about your message.
-Search engines (Google's AI included) are built to be helpful agents, so they'll answer even when they should hold back.
-We're built the other way:
+Search engines (Google’s AI included) are built to be helpful agents, so they’ll answer even when they should hold back.
+We’re built to hold back when the evidence doesn’t support a call:

 How do you tell a scam from an aggressive-but-legal business?

 We work for you, not the senders.
 When the evidence shows fraud, we call it.
-When the sender turns out to be a real, lawfully-operating business — even one using high-pressure tactics — we say so instead of labeling them a scam.
+When the sender turns out to be a real, lawfully-operating business, we say so instead of labeling them a scam, even when they use high-pressure tactics.
 Legitimacy gets checked against independent records: the company's published business address, whether the message’s domain and links actually belong to the brand they claim, and risk data on any callback phone numbers.
-If a sender is real but pushy, your verdict says safe and we flag the specific tactics worth watching — fake-check designs, tracking-only callback lines, urgency copy — so you can decide whether to engage.
-Real fraud gets called real fraud; aggressive marketing gets called aggressive marketing.
+A real but pushy sender is not labeled a scam; the verdict flags the specific tactics worth watching, like fake-check designs, tracking-only callback lines, and urgency copy, and you decide whether to engage.
+That is the line we work to draw: real fraud called real fraud, aggressive marketing called aggressive marketing.
+It is a judgement call, and where the independent records do not settle it, we say so rather than pick a side.

 Is there a limit on how many emails I can check?

 Yes.
 Every subscription includes a monthly cap on scam checks that is shared across every address on the plan, and the free trial includes a smaller starter allowance so you can try the service before committing.
-The exact monthly cap and trial allowance are shown on the sign-up page before you subscribe, and in your dashboard after you sign up.
+The monthly cap was designed to be enough for family.
+The exact monthly cap and trial allowance are shown in the portal.
 Monthly pools reset on the 1st of each calendar month.